hyperledger/indy-hipe/text/agent-protocols/README.md

 [![response](response.png)](response.json)

-The `capabilities` field is a JSON object that contains zero or more keys that match the query.
+The `protocols` field is a JSON object that contains zero or more keys that match the query.
 Each key is a protocol version (fully qualified message family identifier such as `did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tictactoe/1.0`).
 Its value is a JSON object that enumerates the roles the responding agent